iambrainstorming/opinionated_observer/src/observation/criminals-are-not-born.md

 The current situation calls for precisely such a response from the citizens.
 By questioning the legitimacy of the judiciary in the face of unjust decisions, people send a powerful message that they will not tolerate corruption or abuse of power.
 This sentiment is encapsulated in the pluralistic model of power, which asserts that rulers derive their power from the people and are therefore accountable to them.

 [Bring Down Dictatorship](https://iambrainstorming.github.io/chapters/democracy/fascism_power.html)

+## Data-Library: Empowering the Philosophy of Bail as the Rule, Jail as the Exception

+The implementation of a data library is crucial for ensuring transparency and fairness in the judicial system, especially when it comes to bail decisions.
+A comprehensive data library would allow for the collection and analysis of information regarding bail rulings made by judges.
+This library would contain detailed records of each case, including the circumstances, charges, and the judge's decision on whether to grant or deny bail.
+By having access to this data, stakeholders such as legal professionals, researchers, and policymakers can gain valuable insights into the factors influencing bail outcomes.

+One of the key benefits of a data library is the ability to track and analyze the time taken for judges to make bail decisions.
+With the data, it would be possible to determine the average number of months it takes for a judge to grant or reject a bail application.

+###  Bail Spree In The Supreme Court, But Who Is Listening? — The Justice Brief, With Saurav Das

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SZPLhAOfv6Q?si=z8EXWHQ-G7nWTwVA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>